-Sure, jumping on your bike might not feel like an earth-shattering revelation for climate change, but taking into the account the standard European diet (as in carbon footprint terms, this is the “fuel” that runs a bicycle) it still emits 10x less carbon than a car.
+Sure, jumping on your bike might not feel like a earth shattering revalation for climate change, but taking into the account the standard European diet (as in carbon footprint terms, this is the “fuel” that runs a bicycle) it still emits 10x less carbon than a car.

 By riding a bike, you limit the stress put on your joints such as hips, feet, and knees compared to other cardio activities like running.
 Additionally, these movements help with the lubrication of the joints, helping minimise pain and stiffness.
-Stiffness can occur due to periods of inactivity and bad posture (hello sedentary, computer-centric work-life and ill-equipped home offices) and can also worsen your joints.
+Stiffness can occur due to periods of inactivity and bad posture (hello sedentary, computer-centric work life and ill-equipped home offices) and can also worsens your joints.

 A study published in the Journal of Rheumatology found out that cycling improved the quality of life for middle-aged and older adults suffering from osteoarthritis.
-Think you’re too young to need to worry about this kind of cycling health benefit?
-Remember that for the most part, lifestyles in the 21st century are the most sedentary the human race has ever known.
-With movement one of the biggest factors at keeping issues like arthritis at bay, it’s important to keep these studies top of mind as we spend all afternoon on our laptops with questionable posture and funkily positioned wrists, tapping away at that keyboard.
+Think your too young to need to worry about this kind of cycling health benefit?
+Remember that for the most part, lifestyles in the 21st century are the most sedentary the human race has ever been.
+With movement one of the biggest factors at keeping issues like arthritis at bay, it’s important to keep these studies top of mind as we spend all afternoon on our laptops with questionable posture and funkily positioned wrists as we tap away at that keyboard.

-So next time you’re hopping on your bike (which we hope after this article will be pretty darn soon) and someone asks you “but what are the health benefits of cycling?”, we hope you get as excited as we now are and send them this article.
+So next time you’re hopping on your bike (which we hope after this article will be pretty darn soon) and someone asks you “but what are the health benefits of cycling” you get as excited as we were writing this article and send them this article.

-Now off you go, on your bike!
+Now off you go, on ya bike!
 Happy cycling!